Umr Marbec

 de l’IRD.

-The aim of this field school is to introduce masters students from Central Africa and Europe to sampling practices in coastal environments, scientific methods of analysis and formatting, and to give them the opportunity to disseminate the results of their work to a varied audience.
+LEBOULANGER (IRD, MARBEC).
+The aim of the 2025 event is to introduce master's students from Central Africa and Europe to sampling practices in coastal environments, scientific methods of analysis and formatting, and to give them the opportunity to disseminate the results of their work to a varied audience.
 With workshops dedicated to benthic ecology, ichthyology, microbiological and mercury pollution, the physico-chemistry of water and sediments, and primary producers, many researchers and teacher-researchers from several UMRs and their Gabonese partners are involved in the success of this training programme.

 Idolo beach at low tide - removal of sandy-muddy sediment.
 Photo C. Leboulanger